 SMART-TRIAL is designed to be used for data collection and data management in clinical operations.
 To ensure that Good Clinical Practice (such as ISO 14155:2020 and ICH GCP), FDA 21 CFR Part 11, and HIPAA, can be complied with in SMART-TRIAL, efforts have been implemented.
 This statement clarifies the specific measures which have been implemented in SMART-TRIAL.

 This document is applicable to those responsible for GCP, regulatory affairs, or QA for organizations that have either implemented, or are to implement SMART-TRIAL as a clinical data collection tool.
-The information provided here within are intended only to assist organizations in using SMART-TRIAL correctly to comply with GCP, FDA 21 CFR Part 11, and HIPAA.
+The information provided here within are intended only to assist organizations in using SMART-TRIAL correctly to comply with GCP (including ISO 14155:2020), FDA 21 CFR Part 11, and HIPAA.
 This information alone cannot be used to prove that any of these standards were fulfilled, as this requires internal management control.

-All clients of SMART-TRIAL can access a standard operating procedure (SOP) template which can assist study stakeholders in using SMART-TRIAL correctly, to fulfil the requirements set forward in e.g. ISO 14155:2020
+All customers of SMART-TRIAL can access a standard operating procedure (SOP) template which can assist study stakeholders in using SMART-TRIAL correctly, to fulfil the requirements set forward in e.g. ISO 14155:2020

 It shall be noted that all aspects of security, quality control, hosting services, and backup procedures have already been described in the Security & Service Level Statement which is publicly available from .